Destination Playground: Riverbank State Park in Harlem

 At the northern end of the park, you’ll find the Totally Kid Carousel, which is a true original.
 Artist Milo Mottola based his designs on children's drawings of animals, so the creatures are all funky and colorful.
 While the merry-go-round is stunning, so are the views you get while riding, especially of the George Washington Bridge.
 At $1 a pop, it’s also the cheapest carousel in town.
 Make sure you bring singles: You have to buy a ticket from a machine that doesn’t make change.
 Open June to October: Wednesday and Thursday 11am-3pm, Friday and Sunday 1-6pm and Saturday 1-8pm.

-Nearby is Tian, a swanky-looking restaurant with an Asian-Spanish fusion menu, and indoor and outdoor seating.
-My daughter and I have yet to eat here—we bring our own food, since there are so many picnic tables (which are often rented on the weekends) and grassy areas where we can lay a blanket.
-However, Tian looks like it could be fun for brunch, if it bit pricey with the whole family in tow.
+Nearby is Riverbank Grill, a nice-looking restaurant with a casual menu, and indoor and outdoor seating.
+My daughter and I have yet to eat here—we bring our own food, since there are so many picnic tables (which are often rented on summer weekends) and grassy areas where we can lay a blanket.
+However, Riverbank Grill looks like it could be fun for brunch.

 One of my daughter’s favorite things to do at Riverbank is slip a quarter into the coin-operated viewfinders so she can marvel at New Jersey while I hold her up (lucky me).
 These are pretty fun, and she can get a closer look at the GWB.